 The UCLA Pediatric Marfan Clinic offers evaluation and treatment of children and young adults suspected of having Marfan Syndrome (or other heritable connective tissue disorders).
-The Marfan clinic is offered on the 3rd Wednesday of every month.
-We provide regular evaluations and treatment of the aorta and heart, and work closely with ophthalmology and orthopedics groups at UCLA.
+New patient evaluations include an echocardiogram of the heart and exam with Dr. Pererns.
+The Marfan and Aortopathy Clinic is on the 3rd Wednesday of every month.
+We provide regular evaluations and treatment of the aorta and heart, and work closely with ophthalmology, surgery, and orthopedics groups at UCLA.

 UCLA Pediatric Ophthalmology at the Stein Eye Institute specializes in ocular (eyes) management for Marfan syndrome and related connective tissue disorders:

 The UCLA Medical Center offers evaluation and treatment of the spine, heart and chest:

 Los Angeles, CA 90024